A new mechanism for generating particle number asymmetry through interactions: Numerical results

 \subsection{The comparison of two different periods}

 In this subsection, we present a comparison of two different periods of the time evolution of the PNA.
 In Fig. \ref{figure10}, the black line shows the case of the shorter period and the dotted black line shows the case of the longer one.
 As can be seen in this figure, the PNA with the shorter period frequently changes the sign and the magnitude also strongly depends on the time.
-In contrast to the shorter period case, both the sign and magnitude of the longer period case are stable.
-Therefore, if we define an asymmetry averaged over a proper time interval, the asymmetry of the longer period can be larger than that of the shorter period where cancellation occurs due to the rapid oscillation.
+In contrast to the shorter period case, both the sign and magnitude of the longer period case are stable if we restrict to the time range $t=30\sim 60$ in Fig. \ref{figure10}.